kpfleming/jinjanator-plugin-ansible/README.md

 <!-- fancy-readme start -->

-This plugin makes all of the filters and tests from the Ansible 'core' collection available to templates being rendered using the Jinjanator tool.
+This plugin makes all of the filters and tests from the Ansible 'core' collection available to templates being rendered using the jinjanator tool.

 ## Installation